-All IMS Conformance Certifications will be active for a period of one year from certification testing.
-As both products and the certification suite evolves, good practice would dictate that organizations re-test their product yearly to ensure that they are accurately meeting the requirements set forth in the specification.
+All 1EdTech Conformance Certifications (except Data Privacy) will be active for a period of one year from certification testing.
+As both products and the certification suite evolve, good practice would dictate that organizations re-test their product yearly to ensure that they are accurately meeting the requirements set forth in the specification.
+This process also ensures that re-certification of a product is NOT REQUIRED whenever the product is redeployed as part of an agile development and deployment process.

-Notification will be sent to members one month prior to their one year conformance certification expiration with a request to retest their product.
-Conformance certifications that are not retested will be considered inactive and will be designated as such on the IMS Conformance Certification Directory (www.imscert.org) Exceptions to this policy will be considered if there have been no modifications to the product since achieving conformance certification.
+Notification will be sent to members one month prior to their one-year conformance certification expiration with a request to retest their product.
+Conformance certifications that are not retested will be considered inactive and will be designated as such on the TrustEd Apps Directory (www.1edtechcert.org).
+Exceptions to this policy will be considered if there have been no modifications to the product since achieving conformance certification.
+Data Privacy certifications are valid for 3 years as long as an organization indicates that there have been no changes to their privacy policies or procedures.

-5.5.4 Conformance Certification Re-Testing Due to Errors/Omissions
+5.5.4 Conformance Certification Re-Testing Due to Errors/Omissions under consideration on whether or not organizations must retest their systems/files to maintain their conformance designation:

 While the tests are designed to be comprehensive, an occasion may arise that an error or omission in the test will be discovered.
-If an error or omission is found in an IMS conformance test, the following items will be taken under consideration on whether or not organizations must retest their systems/files to maintain their conformance designation:
+If an error or omission is found in an 1EdTech conformance test, the following items will be taken